-- 3.1 Investments will generally be monitored and reported through Council's established reporting procedures (Quarterly and Annual Report). - 3.2 Transparency and reporting mechanisms will be key elements in any governance arrangements.
+- 3.1 Investments will generally be monitored and reported through Council's established reporting procedures (Quarterly Treasury Report, Annual Report, Half Annual Accounts from CCO's). - 3.2 Transparency and reporting mechanisms will be key elements in any governance arrangements.
 The frequency and nature of reporting will depend on the nature and size of each investment. - 3.3 Reporting will comply with generally accepted accounting practice and applicable accounting standards for financial reporting purposes.

-3.4 Performance of investments will be reported in accordance with any governance arrangements, but no less than on a six monthly and annual basis.
+Performance of investments will be reported in accordance with any governance arrangements, but no less than on a six monthly and annual basis.